 Random thoughts (or vomits) from Vrinda's brains.
 As I do have many, do not worry, Clark went ahead and did a quick cleanse.

 About once a week, we have these days called drerrands days.
 They sound as awful as they are.
-These days are days where we are driving a significant distance and have errands to do like supermarket shopping for things like Greek yogurt, plant-based protein, and soy milk; filling up our water tank; and maybe one or two other things.
-It’s not a lot but it’s takes it toll on us both mentally and physically.
+These days are days where we are driving a significant distance and have errands to do like supermarket shopping for things like Greek yogurt, plant-based protein, and soy milk, filling up our water tank, taking out waste, and maybe one or two other things.
+It’s not a lot but it takes its toll on us both mentally and physically.
 To combat this, we have started treating ourselves to some cheap comfort food, such as Sam’s Club pizza.
-Why you may ask Sam’s club pizza?
-Well most of our past drerrands days has involved a plaza that has Walmart, Sam’s club, autozone, cinapolis, and a couple of other stores all in one plaza which makes doing our errands much easier in the sense it’s a one-stop shop.
-Anyways, I hope our drerrands days just become regular old errands days in the sense it’s doesn’t take such a heavy mental toll on us.
+Why, you may ask, Sam’s Club pizza?
+Well, most of our past drerrands days have involved a plaza that has Walmart, Sam’s Club, AutoZone, cinapolis, and a couple of other stores all in one plaza which makes doing our errands much easier in the sense it’s a one-stop shop.
+Anyways, I hope our drerrands days just become regular old errands days in the sense that it doesn’t take such a heavy mental toll on us.

 My natural inclination is to always give someone something tasty.
 Sometimes for no reason, like if we are passing them on the road, and sometimes when they show kindness for helping us fill our water tanks or chasing us down to let us know that our bumper is half off.
 I always worry though that it could come up as rude especially because unlike when I have a large kitchen, I don’t have many tasty things to share that are homemade or substantial enough for an actual giving of it.

 Arya likes to get really excited as we approach our next stop and that would be cute except for the fact that Clark and I need to focus on the road a little more.
-And you know how when you are trying to listen to directions or focus extra hard on the road, so you turn the radio down because well I believe that when one sensory is in overdrive we try to dim our other senses.
-Well you can’t really mute Arya’s whining and pacing so it’s just all very overwhelming while trying to keep an eye our for shaded topes and watch out for the upcoming turn and hear the warnings we are each outputting.
+And you know how when you are trying to listen to directions or focus extra hard on the road, so you turn the radio down because well, I believe that when one sense is in overdrive we try to dim our other senses.
+Well, you can’t really mute Arya’s whining and pacing so it’s just all very overwhelming while trying to keep an eye out for shaded topes and watch out for the upcoming turn and hear the warnings we are each outputting.

 There’s this form you fill out when applying for some grants where you write down all your collaborators, professional relationships, and what your students that you have mentored are now doing.
 It’s weird to think about what my advisor is going to write: Vrinda D. Desai, graduated in 2023, not affiliated…N/A.